mattlgroff/pydantic-ai-cursor-starter-kit/example-agent/README.md

 # Example Agent using Pydantic AI and LangGraph

-This is an example of an agent using Pydantic AI and LangGraph.
+This is an example of an agent using Pydantic AI